 What ‘moral arrangements’ would cause us to either perpetrate (as bombardiers, or atomic scientists, or political leaders), or to just accept (as obedient citizens), the burning of children in vast numbers.
 That is a question not just about some past and irretrievable event involving someone else, but about all of us, living today in the midst of outrages different in detail but morally equivalent, to Hiroshima and Nagasaki.
 It is about the continued accumulation by nations (ours being first) of atomic weapons a thousand times more deadly, ten thousand times more numerous, than those first bombs.
 It is about the expenditure each year of a trillion dollars for these and what are soberly called ‘conventional’ weapons, while fourteen million children die each year for lack of food or medical care. — Howard Zinn, in an essay on the bombing of Hiroshima and Nagasaki

 “They tell me I am a member of the greatest generation.
 That’s because I saw combat duty as a bombardier in World War II, and we (I almost said ‘I’) won the war against fascism.
 I am told this by Tom Brokaw, who wrote a book called The Greatest Generation, which is all about us.
 He is an anchorman for a big television network, meaning that he is anchored to orthodoxy, and there is no greater orthodoxy than to ascribe greatness to military valor.”
 Continue reading.

 Zinn’s personal reflections and political analysis on the WWII bombing of Hiroshima, Nagasaki, Royan, and more.
 Learn more at City Lights Publishers website.

 Sandra Oh reads Yuri Kochiyama, “Then Came the War” (1991) on Japanese internment during World War II.
-Watch on The People Speak page on Vimeo.com.
+Read more and watch.